 If you are exposed to poison ivy, wash immediately with soap and water.
 Use cool or warm water, not hot, which will open pores and invite rash.

 You may also use rubbing alcohol or apple cider vinegar to cleanse the affected area.
 Both are astringent and effective at cutting the toxic oil which contains the irrantant.
+A 1 part apple cider vinegar to 2 parts water solution applied to the area is effective and non-irritating to avoid getting a rash.

 Remove any clothing that may have touched the poison ivy plants and wash in warm soapy water before wearing again.